stoflom/TreesBackend/README.md

 To start the server do:
     yarn start

+To get debug logging do:
+    DEBUG=express:*  yarn start

 # EXAMPLES of use:
 # ROUTES: (To pretty print pipe response through jq: " | jq '.' ")